FacebookTwitterLinkedInYouTube

 Dominican Republic property offers something for all tastes, lifestyles and budgets in a superb choice of locations, ranging from city to countryside; beach to mountains and north to south.
 Whether you decide on Santo Domingo, Juan Dolio, Boca Chica or Puerto plata, Sosua, Cabarete, Cabrera on the north coast, the Samana peninsula or Punta Cana to the east, or luxury living in Casa de Campo in the south, the Dominican Republic has it all.

-Driving is on the right hand side and the speed limit is 60 kph in the cities and up to 100 kph on the highways, unless otherwise indicated.
+Living in the Dominican Republic - Driving in the Dominican Republic Driving is on the right hand side and the speed limit is 60 kph in the cities and up to 100 kph on the highways, unless otherwise indicated.
 Getting around the DR is not always easy and it is wise to take advice before setting out on a long trip.
 There are networks of highways from major cities; however roads inside towns and cities may not be in perfect condition so watch for large holes and oversized speed bumps.

 Driving in the Dominican Republic is on the right side of the road.
 Speed limits vary from 28 mph in the city to 48 mph on rural roads, but they are generally not enforced.
 Traffic laws are similar to those in the United States, but undisciplined driving is common, due to a lack of adequate traffic controls.